notes

 Hooks integration

 The user option codex-enable-hooks controls whether codex.el automatically configures the Codex CLI hooks system.
 The default is t.
-When enabled, activating codex-mode ensures that config.toml has codex_hooks = true under [features] and that hooks.json contains entries for all supported hook types.
+When enabled, activating codex-mode ensures that config.toml has hooks = true under [features] and that hooks.json contains entries for all supported hook types.
+The installed hook wrapper forwards only sessions that codex.el launched with CODEX_BUFFER_NAME set; other Codex sessions consume the hook input and continue without contacting Emacs.

 The user option codex-hooks-config-path is the path to the Codex config.toml file.
 The default is "~/.codex/config.toml".